MicrosoftDocs/query-docs/query-languages/dax/text-functions-dax.md

 manager: kfile
 ---
 # Text functions
-Data Analysis Expressions (DAX) includes a set of text functions that is based on the library of string functions in Excel, but which has been modified to work with tables and columns.
-This section lists all text functions available in the DAX language.
+Data Analysis Expressions (DAX) includes a set of text functions based on the library of string functions in Excel, but which have been modified to work with tables and columns in tabular models.
+This section describes text functions available in the DAX language.

 ## In this section
 [BLANK](blank-function-dax.md)